benedekrozemberczki/BoostedFactorization/README.md

 #### Graphs

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 A sample graph for the `Wikipedia Giraffes` is included in the `input/` directory.

 #### Sparse Matrices

+The code takes an input matrix in a csv file.
+Every row indicates a (user,item,score) separated by a comma.
+The first row is a header.
+Users and items should be indexed starting with 0, each score is positive.
+A sample sparse stochastic block matrix is included in the  `input/` folder.

 ### Options